Diamond Dallas Page: Various alliances (1991–1993)

-He made his wrestling pay-per-view debut at Starrcade in 1991, teaming with Mike Graham in a losing effort to Jushin Thunder Liger and Bill Kazmaier.
+He made his wrestling pay-per-view debut at the 1991 Starrcade on December 29, teaming with Mike Graham in a losing effort to Jushin Thunder Liger and Bill Kazmaier.
 In regards to this period, he stated:

 "Bischoff gave me the job as I was a good example of work ethic, passion and someone that cares about the business.
 Since they wouldn't really book me, I went down to the WCW Power Plant every day I wasn't working.
 That's how you adapt to adversity.
 Even when I started to make it, I still kept going back.
 Until I was on the road 260 days a year-plus, I was still going to that Power Plant.
 For five years I went there, because that's how long it took me to get to the top."

-Page opened 1992 with a house show victory over Brad Anderson in Atlanta, GA, making his wrestling debut at The Omni.
+Page opened 1992 with a house show victory over Brad Anderson in Atlanta, Georgia, making his wrestling debut at The Omni.
 This would be his only victory for some time, as the former manager began to wrestle full-time but quickly found himself relegated to the "jobber" list.
 Page would make his debut at Clash of the Champions, losing to PN News at Clash of the Champions XVIII.
 He would also lose matches to Ron Simmons, The Steiner Brothers, Barry Windham & Dustin Rhodes, Van Hammer, The Freebirds, Nikita Koloff and Tom Zenk.
 On February 29, 1992, he was defeated by Big Josh in the opening dark match at the SuperBrawl II PPV.

 In April 1992 he began teaming with Richard Morton (Ricky Morton) following the dissolution of The York Foundation.
 The duo faced Ron Simmons & The Junkyard Dog, The Steiner Brothers and The Freebirds on the house show circuit but were unsuccessful.
-On the April 25, 1992 episode of WCW Worldwide it was announced that Kip Frey had banned Page from any non-wrestling appearances in WCW, and ultimately eliminated his wrestling license.
-Meanwhile, on April 30, 1992, he garnered his first significant singles victory of his nascent career when he pinned Marcus Alexander Bagwell at a house show in West Palm Beach, Fl.
+On the April 25, 1992 episode of WCW Worldwide it was announced that WCW President Kip Frey had banned Page from any non-wrestling appearances in WCW, and ultimately eliminated his wrestling license.
+Meanwhile, on April 30, 1992, he garnered his first significant singles victory of his nascent career when he pinned Marcus Alexander Bagwell at a house show in West Palm Beach, Florida.